 The Nominating and Corporate Governance Committee is primarily responsible for searching for qualified director candidates for election to the Board and filling vacancies on the Board.
-To facilitate the search process, the Nominating and Corporate Governance Committee may solicit current directors and executives of the

-Company for the names of potentially qualified candidates or ask directors and executives to pursue their own business contacts for the names of potentially qualified candidates.
+To facilitate the search process, the Nominating and Corporate Governance Committee may solicit current directors and executives of the Company for the names of potentially qualified candidates or ask directors and executives to pursue their own business contacts for the names of potentially qualified candidates.
 The Nominating and Corporate Governance Committee may also consult with outside advisors or retain search firms to assist in the search for qualified candidates or consider director candidates recommended by our stockholders.

 Once potential candidates are identified, the Nominating and Corporate Governance Committee reviews the backgrounds of those candidates, evaluates candidates' independence from the Company and potential conflicts of interest and determines if candidates meet the qualifications desired by the Nominating and Corporate Governance Committee for candidates for election as a director.
 Under the Stockholders Agreement, at the time of the IPO, the directors initially designated for election to the applicable classes by the Board (i) by Searchlight included Christopher Cruz and (ii) by Rook were Donald Isaacman and Jared Isaacman.
-As of April 17, 2024, Searchlight beneficially owned no shares of our Class A common stock (including (i) LLC Interests redeemable or exchangeable by Searchlight for shares of Class A common stock pursuant to the Shift4 Payments LLC Agreement and (ii) any shares of Class C common stock beneficially owned by Searchlight) and is no longer entitled to designate a nominee for election to our Board.
+As of April 22, 2025, Searchlight beneficially owned no shares of our Class A common stock (including (i) LLC Interests redeemable or exchangeable by Searchlight for shares of Class A common stock pursuant to the Shift4 Payments LLC Agreement and (ii) any shares of Class C common stock beneficially owned by Searchlight) and is no longer entitled to designate a nominee for election to our Board.
 The rights and obligations of Searchlight under the Stockholders Agreement terminated after Searchlight ceased owning any shares of our Class A common stock, Class B common stock or Class C common stock.
 In 2022, a majority of the directors (with Mr. Cruz abstaining) agreed in writing that Mr. Cruz is not required to resign as a result of such decrease in designation rights.
-As of April 17, 2024, Rook beneficially owned 29.42% of our Class A common stock (including (i) LLC Interests redeemable or exchangeable by Rook for shares of Class A common stock pursuant to the Shift4 Payments LLC Agreement and (ii) any shares of Class C common stock beneficially owned by Rook) and is currently entitled to designate two nominees for election to our Board.
-Rook has designated Mr. D. Isaacman and Mr. J. Isaacman (by virtue of his role as Chief Executive Officer) to be its nominees for election to our Board.
+As of April 22, 2025, Rook beneficially owned 24.7% of our Class A common stock (including (i) LLC Interests redeemable or exchangeable by Rook for shares of Class A common stock pursuant to the Shift4 Payments LLC Agreement and (ii) any shares of Class C common stock beneficially owned by Rook) and is currently entitled to designate one nominee for election to our Board.
+Rook has previously designated Mr. D. Isaacman and Mr. J. Isaacman (by virtue of his role as Chief Executive Officer) to be its nominees for election to our Board.
+Mr. Dallaire was initially recommended to the Nominating and Corporate Governance Committee for elect